Huge media shake-up: TV3 owner cuts 130 jobs, Stuff sold to CEO Sinead Boucher for $1

-A huge shake-up of New Zealand's media landscape is underway, with TV-owner MediaWorks revealing it will cut 130 jobs and Stuff announcing it is being bought by its chief executive for $1.
+A huge shake-up of New Zealand's media landscape is under way, with TV3-owner MediaWorks revealing it will cut 130 jobs and Stuff announcing it is being bought by its chief executive for $1.

 Stuff - owned by Australia's Nine Entertainment - announced the sale of its business to management, led by chief executive Sinead Boucher.

 The sale price is $1 and the deal is expected to be completed by the end of May.
-As well as the Stuff website, the business owns several newspapers including The Press and Dominion Post.
+As well as the Stuff website, the business owns several newspapers including the Press and Dominion Post.

 "Our plan is to transition the ownership of Stuff to give staff a direct stake in the business as shareholders," Boucher said in a statement.